Deutsche Vermögensberatung

-Deutsche Vermögensberatung (DVAG), which loosely translates into English as "German wealth advisors", is a company based in Frankfurt, Germany.
+Deutsche Vermögensberatung (DVAG; loosely translated: "German wealth advisors") is a network marketing financial services company based in Frankfurt, Germany.
 The DVAG is active in Germany, Austria and Switzerland.
-Founded in 1975 by Reinfried Pohl, the company is managed by Deutsche Vermögensberatung Holding and is Germany’s largest stand-alone financial services distributor.
+Founded in 1975 by Reinfried Pohl, the company is managed by Deutsche Vermögensberatung Holding.

 With over 5,000 sales divisions and branches, Deutsche Vermögensberatung serves around 8 million clients.
-In fiscal year 2021, the company posted revenues of €2.24 billion and profits of €241.6 million.
-The total volume of contracts brokered (total portfolio) came to €234 billion.
+In fiscal year 2023, the company posted revenues of €2.30 billion and profits of €271.9 million.
+The total volume of contracts brokered (total portfolio) came to €251.7 billion.

 Management

 Executive board

 The company is managed by an executive board consisting of the following persons: